-Wahbie convenes a third year course in clinical psychology, an Honours module on philosophical and theoretical issues in psychology, and a Masters module on adult psychopathology.
+Wahbie teaches an Honours module on philosophical and theoretical issues in psychology and a Masters module on critical theory.

 Long, W. (2016).
 A history of ‘relevance’ in psychology.
 London: Palgrave Macmillan.

 Long, W. (2018).
 Decolonizing higher education: Postcolonial theory and the invisible hand of student politics.
 New Agenda.

 Mackintosh, R. & Long, W. (2017).
 Writing outside history: Reification, agency and the discourse on identity and difference.
 Psychology in Society, 53, 1-29.